UKHomeOffice/aspel-workspace/packages/asl-public-api/README.md

 * `POSTGRES_USER` - default `undefined`
 * `POSTGRES_HOST` - default `localhost`

-_Note: you may need to create the database `asl-test` locally before running tests for the first time._
+_Note: you may need to create the database `asl-test` locally before running tests for the first time.
+If running against services run with [`asl-conductor`](https://github.com/ukhomeoffice/asl-conductor) then this will be done automatically._

 #### Mocking permissions